wendysphillips/interactive_dendrogram/README.md

 ## How to Use

+1. **Select Methods**: Choose your preferred distance calculation and clustering method from the dropdowns
-1. **Adjust Clustering**: Use the "Cut Height" slider to change how many clusters are formed
+2. **Adjust Clustering**: Use the "Cut Height" slider to change how many clusters are formed
-2. **Explore Regions**: Click and drag on the dendrogram to zoom into specific areas
+3. **Explore Regions**: Click and drag on the dendrogram to zoom into specific areas
-3. **Find Genes**: Enter a yeast gene name (e.g., "YAL053W") and click "Zoom to Label"
+4. **Find Genes**: Enter a yeast gene name (e.g., "YAL053W") and click "Zoom to Label"
+5. **Export Data**: Click "Export Cluster Data" to download cluster assignments as a CSV file
-4. **Reset View**: Click "Reset Zoom" to return to the full dendrogram
+6. **Reset View**: Click "Reset Zoom" to return to the full dendrogram

 ## Data Format

 The application expects tab-separated data with:
-- **First column**: Unique identifiers to be clustered
+- **First column**: Unique identifiers to be clustered, without column name
 - **Remaining columns**: Numeric values for clustering

 ### Using Your Own Data

 While this example uses yeast metal tolerance data, you can easily substitute any dataset that is amenable to hierarchical clustering.
 Simply replace the `yeast_metal_tolerances.tsv` file with your own tab-separated data file that follows the same format:

-- Row identifiers in the first column
+- Values to be clustered in the first column (column unnamed)
 - Numeric data suitable for clustering in subsequent columns
 - Ensure your data is properly scaled if variables have different units